 - Place onion, apple, and squash in the bowl of a food processor and pulse until finely chopped.

 - Place olive oil in a heavy skillet set over medium heat.
 Sauté the onion, apple, and squash until tender.
-Add the garlic, parsley, parchment cracker crumbs and cook until crackers absorb liquid.
+Add the garlic, parsley, and parchment cracker crumbs and cook until the crackers absorb liquid.